fabriziotappero/XuLA2/README.md

 # XuLA2 FPGA Board Repository
-Here you can everything XuLA2-related!
+Here you can find everything XuLA2-related!

 This repo integrates everything for the XuLA2 FPGA board into one place:
     pcb/: